pogpogpeti/py-hcaptcha/README.md

 ```

 # Solving
-The module comes with a built-in solver, utilizing a simple bruteforce method. `Solver` accepts a Redis or a dict-like object as the database parameter.
+The module comes with a built-in solver, utilizing a simple-but-efficient bruteforce method. `Solver` accepts a Redis or a dict-like object as the database parameter.

 It may take a lot of attempts to solve a challenge, but this'll become better as the database grows.